RaspberryPiFoundation/microbit-curriculum/en-GB/against-the-clock/index.md

 ## Activity Checklist { .check }

-+ Go to <a href="http://jumpto.cc/pxt-new" target="_blank">jumpto.cc/pxt-new</a> to start a new project in the Code Kingdoms editor.
-Call your new project 'Timer'.
++ Go to <a href="http://jumpto.cc/pxt-new" target="_blank">jumpto.cc/pxt-new</a> to start a new project in the PXT editor.
+Name your project 'Timer'.

 + Delete the `on start` and `forever` blocks, as you don't need them.

-+ Name your project 'Against the Clock'.

 + Add a new `on button pressed event` and select `A+B`:.